raphaelstolt/readme-lint/README.md

 To configure the lint rules to apply, you have several options:

-1. Create a `.readme-lint.php.dist` file in the root of your project, which will be used as a default configuration when present.
+1. Create a `.readme-lint.php` file in the root of your project, which will be used as a default configuration when present.

 2. Create a `some-readme-lint-configuration-file.php` file which you pass to the CLI via an option.